LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 predicates open inline at the top-level interpreter the Texinfo versions of the Handbook and the APIs documentation.
 The optional argument is a starting node, which can be an atom, a predicate indicator, or a non-terminal indicator.
-When there are several nodes for the same argument (e.g. multiple implementations of the `member/2` predicate), one of them will be displayed.
+When there are several nodes for the same argument (e.g., multiple implementations of the `member/2` predicate), one of them will be displayed.
 Some examples: